material-motion/material-motion/specifications/transactions.md

 `v1` operations:

-    # Associate an Plan with a target.
+    # Associate a Plan with a target.
     transaction.add(plan, target)

 `feature: named` operations: